Difference Between Manslaughter and Homicide

 Homicide is simply defined as when one person kills another person.
 It can be legal or illegal.
 There are different types of homicide, such as first-degree homicide, second-degree homicide, and justifiable homicide.

-First-degree homicides are murders that are done with malicious thought, and the person wants to kill another person.
+First-degree homicides are murders that are done with malicious thoughts, and the person wants to kill another person.
 It is very brutal, and the accused can get a life imprisonment sentence for this crime.
 It is an illegal and unjustified killing.

 Second-degree murder is Manslaughter which is a criminal homicide and less brutal than murder.
 It is not done with malicious intention and can have less severe consequences.
-It is usually done when the accused is provoked and in the heat of passion or the accused did some wrong actions.
+It is done when the accused is provoked and in the heat of passion or the accused did some wrong actions.

 homicide